TimesNet-Gen: Deep Learning-based Site Specific Strong Motion Generation: Methodology

 \subsection{Variational Autoencoders}

 Variational Autoencoders (VAEs) \cite{kingma2022autoencodingvariationalbayes} are generative models that learn a probabilistic mapping between observed data and a lower-dimensional latent space.
 They consist of an encoder and a decoder that compress and reconstruct the data, enabling the generation of new samples.
 The proposed variational autoencoder consists of a convolutional encoder and a symmetric deconvolutional decoder.
-The encoder employs four consecutive convolutional layers with $3 \times 3$ kernels and Leaky ReLU activations, followed by a flattening operation and two linear layers that produce the latent mean and standard deviation parameters.
+The encoder employs four consecutive convolutional layers with 3x3 kernels and Leaky ReLU activations, followed by a flattening operation and two linear layers that produce the latent mean and standard deviation parameters.
 Latent variables are sampled using the reparameterization trick and passed to the decoder, which begins with a linear transformation and reshaping step.
-The decoder comprises four transposed convolutional layers with $3 \times 3$ kernels and Leaky ReLU activations, concluding with a sigmoid output layer that reconstructs the input.
+The decoder comprises four transposed convolutional layers with 3x3 kernels and Leaky ReLU activations, concluding with a sigmoid output layer that reconstructs the input.\\

-\textit{1) Latent Space Conditioning:} To incorporate station information into the generative process, similarly to the TimesNet-Gen, the VAE is conditioned in the second training phase.
-The conditioning is done only in the second training phase and for the VAE, this second training phase, includes two separate conditioning sub-phases.
+\textit{1) Latent Space Conditioning:} While TimesNet-Gen conditions through Dirichlet sampling, the baseline VAE is conditioned using a two-phase training approach.
 In the first sub-phase, the model is conditioned using one-hot encoded class priors.
 Each class is assigned a distinct prior mean vector $\mu_p$ constructed by tiling one-hot encodings across the latent dimensions, while the prior variance is fixed to $\sigma_p^2 = 1$.
 To ensure separable priors, the latent dimension is chosen as a multiple of the number of classes (five in this case), resulting in a 510-dimensional latent space.
 The Kullback--Leibler divergence term used in the loss is computed as

 where $\mu_q$ and $\sigma_q^2$ denote the encoder-predicted mean and variance, respectively, and $(\mu_p, \sigma_p^2)$ correspond to the parameters of the class-specific prior distribution.
 Here, $p(z \mid c)$ represents the class-conditioned prior.